 Only use marked taxis and try to avoid taking taxis alone, especially if you are a woman.
 Taxi-related scams are common in urban areas.

-Staying Respectful While In Uzbekistan
+Staying Respectful While in Uzbekistan

 Some of the sightseeing highlights in Uzbekistan are historic mosques and madrasas.
 Remember these aren’t just tourist destinations.
 They are places of worship where they pray, or places of great religious significance.